ramonbouckaert/avif-convert/README.md

 ```bash
 ./avif-convert-cli my-image.webp
 ```
-This will create a file called `my-image.avif` in the working directory.
+This will create a file called `my-image.avif` in the same directory.

 ## TODO
 - Support Y4M files, like the original `avifenc`